ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

-### Watson NLP gRPC Python Client dashapp
+### Watson NLP Python gRPC Client
 # Build lab
-This is an example Python application that uses the gRPC API to do scoring for Watson NLP models.
-The model serving runtime exposes GRPC endpoints to consume the model serving.
-As GRPC is portable, you can implement client with your choice of programming languages.
-Here I am going to show you how to implement an example dash app using python.
+This directory contains an example NLP web application written in Python for performing Sentiment Analysis and Emotion Classification on user-supplied texts.
+The program uses the gRPC API to call a remote NLP runtime where the models are being served.

-Frist of all lets generate a client stub using the proto files Gathering Proto files to generate the full protobuf stack, proto files from a few places are required:
+To build this program, we first generate a Python gRPC client stub from proto files.
+This requires proto files from a few places:
 - The common-service definition from this repository.
-- The WNLP interface definitions
+- The Watson NLP interface definitions
 - The Watson Core interface definitions

-### Install the required library to generate client stub.
+### Install the required library to generate a gRPC client stub.
 #### gRPC library
 ```
 python -m pip install grpcio